orthanc-mirrors/orthanc-book/Sphinx/source/faq/troubleshooting.rst

 Orthanc stores, in its database, an `MD5 hash
 <https://en.wikipedia.org/wiki/MD5>`_ of the files stored in its
-:ref:`storage area <orthanc-storage>` (that notably contains the DICOM files), provided that the ``StoreMD5ForAttachments`` configuration option is set to ``true``.
+:ref:`storage area <orthanc-storage>` (which notably includes the DICOM files), provided that the ``StoreMD5ForAttachments`` configuration option is set to ``true``.

-This MD5 corresponds to the hash of the stored files in memory, before they are written to the disk by Orthanc.
+This MD5 corresponds to the hash of the files in memory, before they are written to the disk by Orthanc.
 This information is safely stored inside the database for any incoming file attachment.

 It is possible to ask Orthanc to check by itself whether some attachment file was corrupted (i.e. to check whether the MD5 hash stored in the